QCEnjoyLL/some-stars/README.md

 *   [1234567Yang/cf-proxy-ex](https://github.com/1234567Yang/cf-proxy-ex) - Cloudflare超级代理，无服务器代理，Duckduckgo代理（可用AI聊天，包含GPT4o/Calude3），OpenAI/ChatGPT代理，Github加速，在线代理。Cloudflare super proxy, setting up a free serverless proxy by using Cloudflare worker.

-*   [fangyuan99/cookie-share](https://github.com/fangyuan99/cookie-share) - Cookie-share is a Chrome/Edge/Firefox extension that allows users to send and receive cookies between different devices or browsers.
+*   [fangyuan99/cookie-share](https://github.com/fangyuan99/cookie-share) - Cookie-share is a extension/script that allows users to send and receive cookies between different devices or browsers.
 It can be used for multi-account switching, sharing video memberships, co-renting planets, and other scenarios.
 A self-hosted Cloudflare Worker ensures data security.

 *   [bia-pain-bache/BPB-Worker-Panel](https://github.com/bia-pain-bache/BPB-Worker-Panel) - A GUI Panel providing Worker subscriptions for VLESS, Trojan and Warp configs alongside chain proxies, offering full DNS, clean IP,  Fragment, Warp, Warp pro and routing settings for cross-platform clients using Sing-box, Clash/Mihomo and Xray cores.